-- Ergonomic Job Improvement Process (EJIP), our four-phase process to help customers self-identify and address key ergonomic issues using a team approach with the goal of reducing the frequency of MSDs; and - Ergonomic task force development assistance to train teams on ergonomic basics and solve ergonomic issues through employee involvement. - Construction Safety.
+• Construction Safety.
 The Travelers Construction unit has announced a collaboration with Gilbane, one of the country's largest contractors, and Triax Technologies, a leader in Internet of Things (IoT) construction technology, to explore potential safety benefits of wearable devices for construction workers.
 We believe these pilot projects will help Travelers gain valuable data-driven insights to identify the best uses for wearable technology with the goal of improving outcomes and construction safety.
 With real-time data and notifications, as well as visibility into what is occurring on the jobsites, wearable technology has the potential to transform safety and risk management practices in one of the most hazardous environments.

 For instance, the crane is one of the most dangerous and expensive pieces of equipment found on construction jobsites.
-When a crane fails, workers and bystanders can get seriously injured or killed, property can be damaged and production deadlines and budgets can be negatively impacted.
+When a crane fails, workers and bystanders can be seriously injured or killed, property can be damaged and production deadlines and budgets can be negatively impacted.
 Having a knowledgeable crane operations team that is well versed in crane safety is critical.
 Travelers has numerous crane safety training programs to help contractors and their staff learn how to operate cranes safely.
-Travelers has trained nearly 10,000 construction workers in crane safety.
+Travelers has trained more than 10,000 professionals in crane safety.

+Fire Protection System Impairment Management Tool.
+Available on both our secure Risk Control website and our Risk ToolworksTM mobile app, this tool is designed to help customers record and communicate to Travelers when a sprinkler system, fire pump, special extinguishing system or other fire protection system components are out of service.
+Customers can track impairments at multiple properties and get reminder emails to help ensure the system is back to service in a timely manner, protecting their business and employees.
 Safe Driving.
 Our Risk Control staff works with our customers to help them manage employee drivers of all types of vehicles to improve their on-the-road safety performance.
 Our staff also provides safety resources to personal and business drivers to help them become safer, more aware drivers.
-Travelers Risk Control also promotes safe driving through: (1) our dedicated staff of transportation safety specialists, (2) customer outreach with our Lives@Risk program, which is designed to build awareness of common distractions that can affect a driver's ability to focus on the task of driving, and (3) supporting enterprise-wide education efforts such as the Travelers Institute's Every Second MattersSM education campaign to combat distracted driving.
+Travelers Risk Control also promotes safe driving through: (1) our dedicated staff of transportation safety specialists, (2) customer outreach with our Lives@Risk program, which is designed to build awareness of common distractions that can affect a driver's ability to focus on the task of driving and (3) supporting enterprisewide education efforts such as the Travelers Institute's Every Second MattersSM education campaign to combat distracted driving.

-We also incentivize safe driving behavior for our customers through the 90-day driving program called IntelliDrive®.
-This program uses a smartphone app to capture data and score how safely our customers drive.
-It captures information about driving habits associated with braking, acceleration, speed and time of day.
-New Travelers customers who enroll could save up to 20% on their policy's first term.
+We also incentivize safe driving behavior for our customers through the 90-day driving program called IntelliDrive[®], which is available in most states.
+Travelers Personal Auto customers can use a smartphone app to capture data and score how safely they drive.
+IntelliDrive captures information about driving habits, such as braking, acceleration, speed and time of day.
+New Travelers customers who enroll could save up to 5% on their policy's first term.
 When their policy renews, safe driving habits can lead to savings of up to 20%, while riskier driving habits can result in a higher premium.

 • Everyday Safety.
 Travelers Risk Control supports the general population by providing risk management information applicable to a wide variety of everyday concerns.
-In a typical day many people will drive a car, use a stove or the internet, or purchase something with a credit card, each of which has its own associated risks.
+In a typical day, many people will drive a car, use a stove or the internet, or purchase something with a credit card, each of which has its own associated risks.
 Risk Control helps explain the risks we may face in our daily lives and provides practical insights on how to reduce exposure to personal injury or property damage.
-Understanding the risks around us enables us to take actions to avoid or manage them.
+Understanding everyday risks enables us to take actions to avoid or manage them.